This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to puree your food in a blender or food processor at first.
 You may feel full after only a few teaspoons of food.
 In time, your stomach pouch will expand a little bit.
 Then you should be able to eat about ½ to ¾ cup of food during each meal.
 You should also be able to eat regular foods.
 The following will help prevent nausea, heartburn, and a stomach ache:

-- Do not eat and drink at the same time.
-Drink liquids between meals.
-Wait at least 1 or 2 hours after you eat to drink liquids.
+- Drink liquids between meals.
+Wait at least 1 to 2 hours after you eat to drink liquids.
+Do not drink liquids with meals.
 Good liquids include water, tea, diet drinks, or skim milk.
+Do not drink carbonated liquids, such as soft drinks.

 - Eat a variety of healthy foods.
 You may have trouble eating foods, such as red meat, bread, or rice after surgery.
 Start with softer meats, such as fish and chicken.
 Make sure you eat enough protein.
 Foods higher in protein include poultry, fish, eggs, nuts, and beans.
 Dairy products, such as yogurt and cottage cheese, are also good sources of protein.
 A dietitian will work with you to find the right foods to eat.